How to Start Social Media Detox Diaries: An Internet Cleanse

 That’s where social media detox diaries come in.
 These aren’t just journals about deleting Instagram.
 They’re daily reflections on reclaiming attention, rebuilding emotional focus, and remembering how to live without needing an audience.

-This guide is your blueprint for starting your own detox diary, a real internet cleanse that actually helps you reset.
+This guide serves as your blueprint for starting your own detox diary, a genuine internet cleanse that helps you reset.

 Cozy morning scene with journals and coffee, perfect for starting social media detox diaries